-The Construction Industry Youth Trust was established in 1961 by members of the construction industry and allied professions to build educational centres to teach construction skills.
+The Construction Industry Youth Trust was established in 1961 by members of the construction industry and allied professions.

 The Trust aimed to promote worthwhile leisure-time activities for young people throughout the UK and helped Boys' and Girls' clubs, Scouts and Guides, and Sea and Air Cadets to get buildings up and open for their use.
 Always seeking to promote equality, diversity and inclusion, the Trust set about its work subject to the condition that there be 'no restrictions of class, creed, colour or sect'.

-It is only through the generous support of the construction industry itself, that Construction Youth Trust has been able to make such a difference to young people's lives.
-Today the Trust continues to work in partnership with its supporters to raise awareness of the breadth of opportunities the construction industry has to offer, providing the industry with a young, passionate and diverse workforce for the benefit of today and tomorrow.
+It is only through the generous support of the construction industry itself, that Construction Youth Trust has been able to make such a difference to young people's lives and provide the industry with a young, passionate and diverse workforce for the benefit of today and tomorrow.

 Moments in time....